 - We must count the cost of being a follower of Christ if we are to eat bread in the kingdom of God one day.

-8. What does that have to do with the invitation to the marriage supper and the rich and the poor?
+What does this have to do with the invitation to the marriage supper and the rich and the poor?

-- The rich were obviously Christian.
+- The rich were the Israelites who represent the Christians today.
 They heard the gospel invitation for them to come and follow Christ.
 However, they didn’t want to come because the cost of following was too great.
 They didn’t want to sacrifice and put Christ first.

 - The poor were willing to follow and to heed the invitation because it was easier to leave this world behind.
 Their faith was not affected by their possessions because they didn’t have much.
 So when Christ’s call comes for them to sacrifice everything, they are willing to just pick up and go.

 Does money change you?
 It changes a lot of people.
-We must be very careful with they way we treat money and how we spend it and the possession we have.
+We must be very careful with the way we treat money and how we spend it and the possessions that we have.
 The poor can also have the rich man’s mentality.
 We can also lock our heart onto something small because we worked so hard to purchase it.
 Whether that be a camera or a phone or a car.